 Inner and outer diameters of hollow fibers were estimated by means of an optical microscope.
-Membrane morphology was examined by using a scanning electron microscope (SEM) (JEOL Model JSM-6360 LV, Japan).
+Membrane morphology was examined using scanning electron by а microscope (SEM) (JEOL Model JSM-6360 LV, Japan).
 The surface and cross-section of hollow fibers for the SEM were prepared after breaking the membranes in liquid nitrogen to avoid destroying the structure of the cross sections of hollow fibers.